Berliner Hochschule für Technik: Faculties

 The BHT is divided into several departments instead of faculties like general public universities.
 Currently, there are eight departments with varying numbers of degree programs.

-Since 2005, BHT has offered degree programs for Bachelor or Master degree only.
+Since 2005, BHT has offered degree programs for bachelor's or master's degree only.
 BHT is the only public institution in Germany that offers a degree program for Theater and Event Technology and Management.

 Educational partnerships

 The BHT maintains a co-operative programme featuring national companies such as the Deutsche Bahn, Burger King, the Berlin promotion agency and Audi.
 The programme enables students to gain practical work experience via a co-operative education programme on-the-job.

 International exchange programs

 There are over 20 universities and educational institutions that hold student exchange programs with the BHT in Europe under "the Erasmus Partnerships" program, and the Partnerships worldwide for global network.
 To name a few, in the EU the Hogeschool Gent (HoGent) - University College Ghent in Belgium, the University of Food Technologies in Bulgaria, Copenhagen School of Design and Technology (KEA) in Denmark, Helsinki Metropolia in Finland, École Nationale Supérieure Agronomique de Toulouse in France, Hellenic Open University in Greece, Politecnico di Milano in Italy, Adam Mickiewicz University in Poland, and Glasgow Caledonian University in the UK.
 It is also a member of the Ge4, or Global Education: Exchanges for Engineers and Entrepreneurs, an independent non-profit network of universities established in 1996 for the purpose of connecting global industry and academic institutions.